 There are also discounts available if you’d like to order in bulk.

-However, since Gooten uses an international network of vendors to print their products, there’s also a lot more variance between their items in terms of quality and shipping.
-But that means you’re likely to see lower product and shipping prices as well.
+However, since Gooten uses an international network of vendors and dropshippers to print its products, there’s also a lot more variance between its items in terms of quality and shipping.
+But that also means you’re likely to see lower product and shipping prices as well.

-What’s notable about Printify is that its international vendor network enables a number of unique white-label products you’re not likely to find elsewhere, such as jewelry, clocks, shoes and water bottles.
+Printify is another print-on-demand service that features the usual selection of t-shirts and hoodies.
+What’s notable about Printify is it also offers an international vendor network that enables a number of unique white-label products you’re not likely to find elsewhere, such as jewelry, clocks, shoes, and water bottles.
 In fact, the platform boasts over 200 products you can print on.

 While Printify is free to use, a premium subscription is available that gives you 20% off of all products for $29 a month, which is a solid option if you’re looking to scale up later and improve your profit margins.

-Note that print file specifications will change depending on the printer and printing technique used.
-When in doubt, send the designer the print specs for the specific product and any printing guidelines so they understand the full context.
+Note that print specifications will change depending on the printing technique used.
+When in doubt, just send the designer the print specs for the specific product so they understand the context.

 Where to find design ideas and designers

 In the best case scenario, you’re a designer or know one you can work well with.
-But don’t be discouraged if you don’t have immediate access to design talent.
+But don’t be discouraged if you don’t have access to design skills.
 That’s what outsourcing is for.

 - Share insight into your audience.
 Tell them what it’s for and who your audience is.
-Showing them your website, if you have one, can also help.
+Showing them your website can help.

 - Clearly explain what you want.
-Use your initial pitch and subsequent revisions (you should get at least 1 or 2) to over-communicate what you’re looking for and the guidelines to follow, and try to provide concrete feedback every step of the way.
+Use your initial pitch and subsequent revisions (you should get at least one or two) to over-communicate what you’re looking for, and try to provide concrete feedback every step of the way.

-There are a lot of talented designers, so you should be able to find someone to bring your ideas to life.
-The tricky part is figuring out what you want to design in the first place.
+There are lots of talented designers, so you should be able to find someone to bring your idea to life.
+The really tricky part is figuring out what you want to design in the first place.